-As Dr Manbir Singh observed, "People were drawn to the ASC exhibit, some out of curiosity and many others who simply wanted to meet and talk.
-But everyone walked away with a smile in gaining

-Khalsa Aid and much more, "the phenomenal sewa by all volunteers from the gurdwaras of greater Toronto area being simply amazing."
+As Dr Manbir Singh observed, "People were drawn to the ASC exhibit; some out of curiosity and many others who simply wanted to meet and talk.
+But everyone walked away with a smile in gaining more, "the phenomenal sewa by all volunteers from the gurdwaras of greater Toronto area being simply amazing."

 The OSGC co-ordinated and prepared 'Guru Ka Langar' at the Gurdwara Sahib and, overall provided outstanding sewa.
-The langar would continue from 11:30 am to 2:30 pm every day, over the seven days.
-Thanks are due to all the new knowledge and understanding, while many got turbans tied to get a feeling of what it feels to be a practicing Sikh."
+The langar would continue from 11:30 am to 2:30 am every day, over the seven days.
+Thanks to all the 'panthic'

+American Sikh Council delegates with many visitors in turbans at the ASC exhibit new knowledge and understanding, while many got turbans tied to get a feeling of what it feels to be a practicing Sikh."